-Viasat Internet costs $50, $70, $100 or $150 per month, based on your plan and service
+Viasat costs per month $50, $70, $100 or $150 depending on plan availability, based on your plan and service

 How Much Does Viasat Internet Cost Monthly?